BgeeDB/bgee-unil/src/markdown/support/gene-page/Tutorial_gene_page.md

 ![](../img/doc/gene-search/Fig06_species-gene-page.png#tutoimgborder)

-e.g. the gene ENSMUSG00000028969, also known as Cdk5, encodes the cyclin-dependent kinase 5 protein in _Mus musculus_ (mouse).
+E.g. the gene ENSMUSG00000028969, also known as Cdk5, encodes the cyclin-dependent kinase 5 protein in _Mus musculus_ (mouse).
 The gene has been identified to have 45 orthologs in different species, and possesses 196 paralogs within the mouse genome.
 Access to processed expression values for Cdk5 allows us to explore its patterns in various tissues and conditions